 Your Teeth, but Stronger

 When a tooth is damaged just beyond what a filling can fix, we like to avoid removing more tooth structure than needed to make room for a crown.
-This is where inlays and onlays come in.
+This is where dental inlays and dental onlays come in.
 They provide us with a middle ground between fillings and crowns to treat only the affected area of the tooth.

 Inlays vs. onlays

-Inlays and onlays are the same kind of restoration, but they cover different amounts of the tooth.
+Dental Inlays and onlays are the same kind of restoration, but they cover different amounts of the tooth.
 An inlay is similar to a filling, in that it fits inside the cusps, or bumps, of your tooth.
 An onlay covers more surface area, wrapping over at least one of your cusps, and sometimes covering the entire biting surface of the tooth.
-Inlays and onlays can be custom-made in ceramic, so they are virtually indistinguishable from your natural teeth in both shape and colour.
+Inlays and dental onlays can be custom-made in ceramic, so they are virtually indistinguishable from your natural teeth in both shape and colour.

 Procedure and care

-You’ll need two visits to get inlays or onlays placed.
+You’ll need two visits to get inlays or dental onlays placed.
 At your first appointment, we’ll remove the decay from your tooth, take impressions of it and fit you with a temporary filling.
-When you come back, this will be removed, and your inlay or onlay will be bonded in place.
+When you come back, this will be removed, and your dental inlay or onlay will be bonded in place.